Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems: Preliminaries

-{\em Model.} We explore the dynamics of $N$ interacting spins governed by a Hamiltonian $H$, e.g., the Heisenberg spin model, central spin models, and the Ising model.
-Our primary focus centers on subspace measurements, where a single spin is monitored while the others comprise the ``bath."
-At times $\tau$, $2 \tau$, etc we record the state of the spin, the readout being either up $\uparrow$ or down $\downarrow$.
-The first-hitting-time is the first time we detect the spin in state up.
-For example, we may record a sequence $\{ \mbox{down}, \mbox{down}, \mbox{up}\}$ and then $3 \tau$ is the first-hitting-time.
-We denote by $n$ the number of measurements needed till detection, and by $F_n$ the probability of detecting the spin in the target state for the first time in the $n$-th attempt.
-We focus on the mean $\langle n \rangle$ which determines the mean time till the first detection $\langle n\rangle \tau$.
-Such single spin measurements can be implemented on quantum computers~\cite{Klaus2023,Cech2023}, where qubits replace spins.
+We study the first detection recurrence time of the monitored spin.
+Specifically, the monitored spin is initialized in $\ket{\uparrow} $ at $t=0$, we measure whether it is in state $\ket{\uparrow}$ or $\ket{\downarrow}$, and stop the process when the first ``up" is recorded.
+For example, we may record a sequence $\{ \mbox{down}, \mbox{down}, \mbox{up}\}$ at times $\{ \tau, 2\tau, 3\tau \}$ so that $3 \tau$ is the first detection recurrence time.
+We denote $n$ the number of measurements, and $F_n$ the probability of detecting the spin in the ``up" state for the first time in the $n$-th attempt.
+Notably, this is a local/subspace notion of recurrence: at $n\tau$ the monitored spin has returned to its initial state, while the remaining spins may be different.
+We focus on the mean $\langle n \rangle$, which determines the mean recurrence time till the first detection $\langle n\rangle \tau$.
+As our quantum simulation below demonstrates, such single-spin measurements can be implemented on quantum computers~\cite{Klaus2023,Cech2023,kamakari2024experimental,PhysRevResearch.6.013311,Koh2023}, where qubits replace spins.

+This measurement-based recurrence differs from the classical Poincaré recurrence time~\cite{wintner1947analytical,SINGH2022133418}, and also from its quantum counterpart for closed systems with discrete spectra~\cite{PhysRev.107.337}, where purely unitary evolution guarantees returns arbitrarily close to the initial state.
+It is also distinct from quantum recurrences defined via revivals and Loschmidt echoes~\cite{GORIN200633}, where one characterizes return under purely unitary evolution through conditions such as $|\langle \psi(t)|\psi(0) \rangle |^2=1$.
+In contrast, the recurrence time here is a measurement-defined first-passage quantity and is generally stochastic.
+Nevertheless, the intrinsic frequencies of $H$ still shape the statistics of first detection recurrence time, leading to the resonant features discussed below.